ibm-cloud-docs/virtualization/what-difference-between-versions-xenserver.md

 # Differences between versions of XenServer
 {: #differences-between-versions-of-xenserver}

 Licensing is the only difference between versions of XenServer that are installed on the system.
 If you want to upgrade your license to a higher class license after installation, you experience no downtime to reinstall your server.
-Contact {{site.data.keyword.BluSoftlayer}} sales for pricing information.
+Contact {{site.data.keyword.cloud}} sales for pricing information.

 **Note:** Not all available features are supported.